fooltowise/NeroNotes/Nero's Notes/Intelligent Fanatics.md

 # Intelligent Fanatics

 > Our final advantage is the hard-to-replicate culture that permeates Berkshire.
-And in business, culture counts.
-Warren Buffett, 2010 [[Berkshire Hathaway]] letter to shareholders.
+And in business, culture counts. [[Warren Buffett]], 2010 [[Berkshire Hathaway]] letter to shareholders.

 Companies that can harness the full potential of human capital can build nimble, sustainable operations that are hard to duplicate.
 In 1992, John Kotter did a comparative study of twenty-two corporations in various industries.
 He wanted to see whether [[corporate culture]] had any impact on the financial performance of a company compared to its peers.
 It did.